 “The story is important.
-It’s not about my performance, it’s not about Irrfan,” the actor had said about the Meghna Gulzar film based on the real-life story of Arushi Talvar murder case.
-It is a completely physical performance, and Irrfan Khan gets it just right, bringing the physical presence of the character in a room full of chaos with marked confidence of a man who knows his job.
+It’s not about my performance, it’s not about Irrfan,” the actor had said about the Meghna Gulzar film based on the real-life story of the Arushi Talvar murder case.
+It is a completely physical performance, and Irrfan Khan gets it just right, bringing the physical presence of the character into a room full of chaos with the marked confidence of a man who knows his job.

 Related To Irrfan Khan: Talvar (2015): A Wound Between Right And Wrong

 Irrfan plays Ashwin Kumar, the Joint Director of the fictional CDI (modeled, obviously, on the CBI), who’s suspended after his colleague leaks a video to their senior about him torturing a potential witness who could change the course of the case.
 In one scene, Irrfan gets into a fight with his investigating companion.
 Then he goes out aimlessly on the streets of Delhi before deciding to pay an unannounced visit to his ex-wife, played by Tabu.
 It is in this scene where he shows how the man who once felt loved and belonged is now on the edge of giving up and says, “Mat jaane do mujhe.”
 It is a line carrying the character’s soul, and Irrfan makes it piercingly moving.